 The work experience section is no place to be humble.
-You have to flaunt your certifications and other related trainings that you receive and not spare any important details in the type of work you did for your previous employers.
+You need to showcase your certifications and other trainings which you completed while describing all your duties and resposibilities that you performed in your previous engagements.

 The typical tasks of a system administrator include:

 - Providing support for the systems and performing regular backups and restoring information

 - Planning appropriate system needs of a company and installing systems

 - Solving problems connected to the network and the systems

 - Liaisoning with the website host or the network provider